Bicentenary Early Career Research Fellowships

 Applicants must:

-• have less than three years of post-doctoral research experience, thus are expected to have completed their PhD a maximum of three years ago from April 2025, unless there are periods of longer term leave (such as parental leave, long-term sick leave or clinical training) to consider, which can be detailed in the application.
-If you have had a career break, please specify the reason and duration clearly in the application form.
-Please include dates and periods away from post-doctoral research activity or periods of significant disruption so that we can use this to decide on eligibility.
+- have less than three years of post-doctoral research experience, thus are expected to have completed their PhD a maximum of three years ago from 12 November 2025 unless there are periods of longer term leave (such as parental leave, long-term sick leave or clinical training) to consider, which can be detailed in the application.
+If you have had a career break or period of time away from postdoctoral research in academic or non-academic institutions, please specify the reason and duration clearly.
 No formal documentation is required at this stage, however, if appointed you may be asked to provide additional supporting evidence;

-We can support applicants in current clinical practice.
-Our expectation is that health professionals who are eligible for this scheme would be on their clinical training pathway and therefore if successful, we would discuss with the applicant setting up a Clinical Research Fellowship.
+We can support applicants in current health and care practice.
+Our expectation is that those training to be medics who are eligible for this scheme, would be on their clinical training pathway and therefore if successful, we would discuss with the applicant setting up a Clinical Research Fellowship.
 In practice, this would mean that the applicant would request to be Out of Programme for Research (OOPR) to undertake their Fellowship research project.

 Application process